home-assistant/hadashboard/README.md

 An icon-based option for generic binary sensors.
 Useful for things like door contact sensors.
 In addition to the standard widget parameters, Habinary supports two additional parameters:

-`data-iconon` - the icon to display when the sensor state is "on" `data-iconoff` - the icon to display when the sensor state if "off"
+- **data-iconon**: the icon to display when the sensor state is "on"
+- **data-iconoff**: the icon to display when the sensor state if "off"

 If no icons are specified, the widget defaults to a flat gray line for "off" and a green bullseye for "on".